-COI nputer i rogramm 1116 Mr Barrie Room 68 Mr Barrie Room 68 Mr Barrie Room 68 Koom 66 Koom oo KOOIII 00 Year 11 Computer Programming [11CPT] Year 12 Computer Programming [12CPT] Year 13 Computer Programming [13CPT] Prerequisites: Prerequisites: Prerequisites: Y10 CPT or some ability in logical thinking and or programming experience 11CPT or by approval of TIC Year 12 CPT Course Information: Course Information: Course Information: Students will get the opportunity to explore a selection of different software to develop their own programmes.
+Digital Technologies Computer Programming Mr Barrie - D11 Year 11 Computer Programming [11CPT] Year 12 Computer Programming [12CPT] Year 13 Computer Programming [13CPT] Prerequisites: Prerequisites: Prerequisites: Y10 CPT or some ability in logical thinking and or programming experience 11CPT or by approval of TIC Year 12 CPT Course Information: Course Information: Course Information: Students will get the opportunity to explore a selection of different software to develop their own programmes.
 This may include computer game design and creation or application development.
 Students will continue to work with software packages with a key focus on programming.
 These programming elements will include HTML web design and Python software development.
 A challenging multi-disciplinary course that explores complex Computer Science.
 Students will explore problem solving and project management skills to address the brief.
 Students will learn a complex level of Computer Students will also have the opportunity to look at aspects of computer programming including project management.
 The course will follow a technological project based curriculum introducing ethics and future trends in computers.
 Programming that is geared towards Software Engineering and Web Development.
-This course provides students with the opportunity to develop their hands on technological Students will consider the impact of computing on society and relevant implications. skills and coding to promote a level of independent, creative thinking.
-Internal Assessments: AS92004 Create a computer programme AS02005 Develop a digital technologies outcome Internal Assessments: AS91893 Advanced digital media outcome AS91896 Advanced computer program AS91897 Advanced iterative processes Internal Assessments: AS91903 Use complex techniques to develop a digital media outcome AS91906 Complex computer program AS91907 Complex iterative processes External Assessments: AS92007 Design a digital technologies outcome External Assessments: AS91898 Computer science: AI External Assessments: AS91613 Material development W (Optional) AS91908 Computer science FSA Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 Internal Credits: 16 Internal Credits: 16 External Credits: 5 External Credits: 3 External Credits: 7 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Computer Programming.
+This course provides students with the opportunity to develop their hands-on technological skills and Students will consider the impact of computing on society and relevant implications. coding to promote a level of independent, creative thinking.
+Internal Assessments: AS92004 Create a computer programme AS02005 Develop a digital technologies outcome Internal Assessments: AS91893 Advanced digital media outcome AS91896 Advanced computer program AS91897 Advanced iterative processes Internal Assessments: AS91903 Use complex techniques to develop a digital media outcome AS91906 Complex computer program AS91907 Complex iterative processes External Assessments: AS92007 Design a digital technologies outcome External Assessments: AS91898 Computer science: Al External Assessments: AS91613 Material development W (Optional) AS91908 Computer science FSA Endorsable: Yes Endorsable: Yes Endorsable: Yes Internal Credits: 10 Internal Credits: 16 Internal Credits: 16 External Credits: 5 External Credits: 3 External Credits: 7 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Computer Programming.
 Leads to: 13 Computer Programming University Entrance Approved Examinable by Scholarship